MARSLab-UTRGV/ARGoS_SIR_Simulation/README.md

 # ARGoS SIR Model Simulation
-SIR model simulation in ARGoS
+SIR (Susceptible Infected and Recovered) model simulation in ARGoS

 This is a simple SIR model simulation in ARGoS using FootBots with simple obstacle avoidance (Diffusion).